roman-gravit/CSS/README.md

 Note: Each browser has its onw table of default styles for elements.

+## Cross browsers problems

+###  Vender prefix and why do we need it

+  --webkit-opacity
+  --moz-opacity
+  --o-opacity
+  --ms-opacity

+This css property is under construction or tesing in specific browser.
+Or this property is not in standart yet.

+Note: Resource for tesing vender properties: caniuse.com

-## 11. Whats is cross browsing CSS compatibility
+###  Whats is cross browsing CSS compatibility

 Browser has its own styling.
 Need to correct behaviour on different browsers in order that your design looks the same on different browsers.
 Two main approaches: